Posts Tagged ‘logic’

 But a motivation to work with sufficient intensity is not the deepest practical problem of socialism.
 The problem of knowing at what to workthe Problem of Economic Calculation — is the deepest problem.
 We can presume that, somehow, everyone conforms utterly to a left-wing notion of virtue, and still the Problem of Economic Calculation will abide.

-At the margin, there is no level of virtue on the part of any us or of any them that is sufficient to be able to make socialism work.
+At the margin, no level of virtue on the part of any us or of any them is sufficient to make socialism work.

 But, hidden behind an obscured and misapplied tautology, the presumption that such a level exists can keep socialists banging their heads against the wall indefinitely and putting other people against the wall indefinitely.